About Theresa Onuorah (Queen Of The Coast)?

 Theresa Onuorah sings and dances along with her dancing troops.
 Her melodious voice can wake the dead from the grave.

 Egedege dance was made popular by Mrs. Theresa Onuorah in Unubi Town.
 The name Egedege stems from local slang for richness and bravery which explains why the dance is considered cultural classics and is only played in a royal home or rich families.

 She was called the Queen of the coast because it was rumored that an ordinary being cannot be endowed with such a golden voice.
 She has not debunked this claim.
 She, in fact, believes in the worship of the sea goddess.

 Myths Told About Theresa Onuorah

 One of the myths told about Queen Theresa was that her face blurred the camera aperture.
 In the 90s, no one was able to successfully capture the face of this Queen with a camera while she performed on the stage.
 That was actually how I came to know her as a child.

 My Uncle who was a cameraman fought tooth and nail to have the face of the music queen captured with his camera.
 Each time, she blurred the camera and blocked the view with her traditional dancing hand-fan made with bird feathers, tiny mirrors, and old shillings.

-Her popular songs were: “Oba Egwu”, “Onwunwa mu a chimo”, “Ogene erubego, Muna one ga-agba egwu“.
+Her popular songs were: “Oba Egwu”, “Onwunwa mu na chimo”, “Ogene erubego, Muna onye ga-agba egwu“.
 She makes more use of flute and Ogene in her Egedege dance.
 She is a great dancer and she is a great singer.

-Theresa Onuorah is in Unubi, her hometown, living with her husband and the children.
+Queen Theresa Onuora has disproved all the myths told about her in time past.
+She is presently a mother and a wife.
+She is in Unubi, her hometown, living with her husband and the children.